jonezy35/Training-Environment/Windows-DomainController-and-DNS-Setup.md

 ***ADD IP ADDRESS SETUP AND GRABBING PRODUCT KEY FROM THE REPO***

+#### Our server install is currently in evaluation mode.
+To upgrade from evaluation, we need to run a simple command with our product key.
+We will grab this command from our repo VM.

 - Set static IP Address
     - Navigate to adapter options
     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-17%20at%206.30.25%20PM.png?raw=true)